openebs-archive/openebs-docs/docs/quickstartguide.md

       ### Using OpenEBS Operator (kubectl):

    Ensure that you run the `kubectl` commands with cluster admin context.
-The installation will involve creating a new Service Account and assigning to OpenEBS components.
+The installation will involve creating a new Service Account and assigning it to OpenEBS components.

    For installing OpenEBS cluster, see [installation](/docs/next/installation.html#install-openebs-using-kubectl)